lena-schwert/Forecasting_Simulation/Answering Old Exam Questions.md

   - probably: "How many parameters do you restrict to be = 0, because you use Seasonal ARIMA instead of "normal" ARIMA?"

-    - e.g. for thirs example of the lecture:
+    - e.g. for third example of the lecture (week 12):

     - highest lag = 25 + intercept